Discover top guides, trends, tips and expertise from AIO Writers

 What is Keyword Intent?

 The keyword intent of a phrase is what we predict to be the intent of a searcher looking for that exact term.
+What kind of information are they searching for when they type a keyword into Google’s search box?
 However, we can’t always be certain of this.

 Understanding user keyword intent is critical to successful SEO.
 By matching your keywords and content to what users are searching for, you can increase the chances that they’ll click through to your site.